-ASSA presently coordinates a grant program with the Chinese Academy of Social Sciences (CASS).
-In 2020, four grants will be awarded to teams of social scientists from Australia and CASS.
-The grant is intended to provide Australian and CASS researchers the opportunity to collaborate in areas of shared interest.
-It is suited to younger researchers who wish to pursue research opportunities with an international colleague, with the intention this may lead to larger research projects.
+This research funding program is intended to provide Australian and CASS researchers the opportunity to collaborate in areas of shared interest.
+It is suited to younger researchers who wish to pursue research opportunities with an international colleague, with the intention that this may lead to larger research projects.
 To apply, researchers must submit a proposal to conduct research with an overseas partner having similar interests.
+Each application must contain at least one researcher from Australia and one from CASS.
+As the Academy of the Social Sciences in Australia encourages the participation of early-career researchers, one applicant must be fewer than eight years beyond the completion of their PhD.
+The work undertaken on the project may involve online or in-person meetings.
 Proposals with an interdisciplinary character are encouraged.
-The grant can be expended throughout 2020 on air travel, accommodation, and conference-related costs.

 1. Urban Development